IQ-Bible/advanced-study-bible-wordpress-plugin/readme.txt

 The plugin interface is fully translatable and uses AJAX for a smooth user experience.
 Registered users can benefit from personalized features like saving notes and bookmarking verses (optional shortcodes provided for login/registration).

 **Requires an API Key:** This plugin requires an API key from the third-party IQ Bible API service hosted on RapidAPI.
-Subscription plans (including potential free tiers) are managed on RapidAPI.
+Subscription plans (including a free tier) are managed on RapidAPI.

 **Main Usage:** Place the shortcode `[IQBible]` on any page or post to display the full study Bible interface.